 WHITE DWARF — “The material in a white dwarf no longer undergoes fusion reactions, so the star has no source of energy.
 As a result, it cannot support itself by the heat generated by fusion against gravitational collapse, but is supported only by electron degeneracy pressure, causing it to be extremely dense.”

 “The collective or star referred to as Black Hole is neither dead nor gone.
 Its focus of consciousness is just temporarily redirected into other dimensional coordinates that preclude its appearance in your space/time continuum.
 Your scientists think of it as being sealed off behind its own event horizon.
 In fact it is human perception that is sealed off behind their current consciousness horizon.” —Elia Wise

 “Do you realize that if you fall into a black hole, you will see the entire future of the Universe unfold in front of you in a matter of moments and you will emerge into another space-time created by the singularity of the black hole you just fell into?” —Neil deGrasse Tyson

 At the end of his physical life, Davyd suffered severe mental disturbances.
 His headaches and insomnia became out of control.
-Noises bothered him, smells bothered him.
+Noises bothered him, sounds bothered him, smells bothered him.
 It felt as though he’d become completely uncomfortable in his physical shell.
-It almost seemed his body didn't fit him anymore, in the same way that we outgrow clothes.
+It almost seemed his body didn’t fit him anymore, in the same way that we outgrow clothes.

 He disappeared from our house the last two days of his life, checking into a hotel a couple of miles away.
 I was panicked and not sleeping because I was so worried as I tried to find him.
 By the morning of October 14 I had tracked him to the hotel by credit card, but the management kept denying he was there.
 I called repeatedly, asking if he’d checked out or might have used another name, but they kept insisting he wasn’t there and would give me no other information.